bauzaar/gulp-zilla/README.md

 sudo npm install -g npm-check-updates
 ```

-and then you can update modules version simply run
+and then you can update modules version running

 ``` bash
 npm-check-updates -u